-- (c) Take all reasonable measures to protect the confidentiality of nonpublic material information about the Company and its customers obtained or created in connection with their activities and to prevent the unauthorized disclosure of such information unless required by applicable law, regulation, legal or regulatory process; - (d) Produce full, fair, accurate, timely and understandable disclosure in reports and documents that the Company files with, or submits to, the Securities and Exchange Commission and other regulators, as well as other public communications made by the Company; - (e) Comply with applicable governmental laws, rules and regulations, as well as the rules and regulations of self-regulatory organizations of which the Company is a member; and - (f) Promptly report any possible violation of this Financial Professionals Code to the Ethics Office or Audit Committee.
+- engage in and promote honest and ethical conduct, including the ethical handling of actual or potential conflicts of interest between personal and professional relationships; - (b) avoid conflicts of interest and disclose to the Ethics Office or Audit Committee any material transaction or relationship that reasonably could be expected to give rise to such a conflict; - (c) take all reasonable measures to protect the confidentiality of non-public information about the Company and its customers obtained or created in connection with your activities and to prevent the unauthorized disclosure of such information unless required by applicable law, regulation, legal or regulatory process; - (d) produce full, fair, accurate, timely, and understandable disclosure in reports and documents that the Company files with, or submits to, the Securities and Exchange Commission and other regulators and in other public communications made by the Company;

+- (e) comply with applicable governmental laws, rules and regulations, as well as the rules and regulations of self-regulatory organizations of which the Company is a member; and - (f) promptly report any possible violation of this Financial Professionals Code to the Ethics Office or Audit Committee.

-Financial Professionals are prohibited from directly or indirectly taking any action to fraudulently influence, coerce, manipulate or mislead the Company's independent public auditors, including for the purpose of rendering the financial statements of the Company misleading.
+You are prohibited from directly or indirectly taking any action to fraudulently influence, coerce, manipulate or mislead the Company's' independent public auditors for the purpose of rendering the financial statements of the Company misleading.

-Financial Professionals understand that they will be held accountable for their adherence to this Financial Professionals Code.
-Their failure to observe the terms of this Financial Professionals Code may result in disciplinary action, up to and including termination.
-Violations of this Financial Professionals Code may also constitute violations of law and may result in civil and criminal penalties for Financial Professionals, their supervisors and/or the Company.
+You understand that you will be held accountable for your adherence to this Financial Professionals Code.
+Your failure to observe the terms of this Financial Professionals Code may result in disciplinary action, up to and including termination.
+Violations of this Financial Professionals Code may also constitute violations of law and may result in civil and criminal penalties for you, your supervisors, and/or the Company.

 If you have any questions regarding the best course of action in a particular situation, you should promptly contact your supervisor, someone higher in the chain of command, or the Ethics Office.
-If you would like to remain anonymous in reporting any possible violation of this Financial Professionals Code, you may report the matter to EthicsPoint through the website (www.ethicspoint.com) or by phone (888-331-0609).
+If you choose to remain anonymous in reporting any possible violation of this Financial Professionals Code, you should report the matter to EthicsPoint through the website (www.ethicspoint.com) or by phone (888-331-0609).
 The Bank will not retaliate against anyone for reporting a possible violation of this Financial Professionals Code.